tibs/reST-slides-talk/rst-slides.rst

 Pandoc is a tool for converting between markup formats.
 It can output a variety of slide formats.

-Beamer is a LaTeX class for producing slides and presenations.
+Beamer is a LaTeX class for producing slides and presentations.

 Pandoc is well maintained, as are TeX/LaTeX, and beamer is a standard resource.